-The summer after the first year and the entire second year are spent primarily in Johnson.
+The first year is spent entirely in law courses.
+The entire second year is spent primarily in Johnson.
 During the second year, students must also take a minimum of 9 credits of Law School coursework each semester (which may include courses cross-listed between Johnson and the Law School).
-Students are expected to take a total of 18 credits for the summer and 30 credits for the second year.
 The third year is spent mainly in the Law School.
 During the third year, students must take a minimum of 9 credits of Law School coursework per semester.
 They should take one course in Johnson each semester (which may be a cross-listed course).
 Students should expect to take a total of up to 30 credits or more for the third year.

-As part of the Law School curriculum, students are required to take Business Organizations during the fall or spring semester of the second year.
-Students must also take Federal Income Taxation in the Law School, which can be during the second or third year.
+As part of the Law School curriculum, students are required to take Business Organizations during the spring semester of the first year.
+Students must also take Federal Income Taxation in the LawSchool, which can be during the second or third year.